 Using images in content

-Make images accessible so everyone, including people with disabilities, can understand the information they contain.
+Make images accessible so everyone, including people with disabilities, can understand the information they contain and use the content.

 Use this guidance if you: